FruitGooseKSP/MyAntennaeNeverGoOffline/README.md

 - Why don't I just use "mod x/y/z" that lets me send stuff without penalty already?

-  This mod doesn't turn on infinate electricity in the cheat menu like some, it is designed to adjust the transmission mechanics of the game to be less spammy.
+  This mod doesn't turn on infinate electricity in the cheat menu like some, it is designed to adjust the transmission mechanics of the game to be less "no power spammy".

 - Hey!
 I ran out of electric and got the power message spam!
 You're useless!